 In a county where an estimated 200,000 people die each year because of preventable medical mistakes, tying doctor payment to quality of care could definitely be a step in the right direction.
 Unfortunately, however, a provision of the bill would prohibit the use of quality-of-care standards in medical malpractice cases.

 Doctors and insurance companies have lobbied to prevent quality-of-care metrics from being used in malpractice cases because these guidelines and standards “do not accurately reflect the standard of care and should not be used to show negligence by a doctor or a hospital.”

 Of course, it is difficult to make the argument that quality-of-care standards do not accurately reflect the standard of care.
 An expert on insurance law at the University of Pennsylvania expressed skepticism at preventing the use of these guidelines in malpractice cases, suggesting that it makes no sense not to consider the quality guidelines.
 The AARP also described the new proposed restriction as troubling because it will make it harder for plaintiffs to use government health and safety standards to show that a doctor or nursing home was negligent.

 Laws that are designed to protect patients should make it easier, not harder, for people to take legal action when they receive substandard care.
-The Christmas Law Firm fights vigorously for the rights of malpractice patients to receive monetary compensation for losses, and our attorneys know that patients need effective solutions to help fight against medical negligence.
+Christmas Injury Lawyers fights vigorously for the rights of malpractice patients to receive monetary compensation for losses, and our attorneys know that patients need effective solutions to help fight against medical negligence.
 Taking a step forward with quality control guidelines should not mean taking a step back by making it harder for injured victims to sue.